knittingarch/InterviewCodeExercises/README.md

-This is a code exercise for InCrowd.
+This is a code exercise for a tech company in the Greater Boston area.

 Make an API request to http://www.stellarbiotechnologies.com/media/press-releases/json?limit=10&offset=10.
 Display the title and publish dates of the news articles.